How to Apply to the Internal Medicine Residency

 Thank you for your interest in the Internal Medicine Residency at Baylor College of Medicine!
 All applicants must be registered through the National Residency Match Program and must use the Electronic Residency Application Service offered by the American Association of Medical Colleges.

 Our intern recruitment committee reviews each application closely to identify the best candidates for our program.
-We pride ourselves on a holistic review of applications that includes academic performance, letters of recommendation, activities, personal statements, and personal factors indicating professionalism, work ethic, resilience, and a commitment to diversity & inclusion.
+We pride ourselves on a holistic review of applications that includes academic performance, letters of recommendation, activities, personal statements, and personal factors indicating professionalism, work ethic, resilience, and a commitment to diversity and inclusion.
 We do not use strict Step 1 and Step 2 cut off scores.
-We do not require supplemental applications or fees.

 For up-to-date information on how Baylor is responding to the pandemic, visit our Coronavirus website.